|

 resolved before they can surface as real world costly errors.

-Ultimately, this one model provides both the instruments of
+Ultimately, this one Model provides both the instruments of

 construction, and a useful visualizing tool to the building team.